 Other characteristics of the Byzantine style are commented on when describing The Church of St Mary in Kotor.
 It is also possible to identify some strong elements of Romanesque architecture of St Luke’s Church.

-The Background of Romanesque Architecture Applied to St Luke’s Church
+The Background of Romanesque Elements Applied to St Luke’s Church

 The separation of Romanesque from Byzantine architecture is considered by many to be artificial in that both are siblings of their Roman parent.
 It would therefore be expected that both styles would share key elements.
 The central personality in the development of the ‘Roman-esque’ was Charlemagne.
 After being crowned Emperor in 800 CE of what would later become the Holy Roman Empire, Charlemagne began building churches in the Roman style.
 Architects recognised during subsequent years just how important the round arch was how its use in arcades contributed to the success of Roman construction.
-So just as the Byzantine style had its identifying though not unique characteristic, the dome, Romanesque also had its identifying but not unique characteristic; the semi-circular Roman arch.
+So just as the dome was a identifying though not unitque characteristid of the Byzantine style, so the Romanesque also had its identifying but not unique characteristic; the semi-circular Roman arch.

-Elements of Romanesque Architecture of Saint Luke’s Church Kotor
+Elements of Romanesque and Gothic Architecture of Saint Luke’s Church Kotor

 When you stroll around Church of Saint Luke you will be able to easily identify the many uses of the round arch.
 You will also see other markers of the Romanesque which can be applied to the other churches and cathedrals you visit.
 The door of this single nave church was set in a rectangular architrave.
 The door was usually surrounded by curved mouldings.
 The mouldings were usually ornamented because in Romanesque architecture the single portal was the principal focus of decoration for the western façade.